aragon/hack/docs-internal/github-guide.md

 We've already explained the term [fork](https://help.github.com/en/articles/fork-a-repo) : remember it's just GitHub's term for a copy of a project.

-We mentioned that when you click on the pencil icon to edit the document, GitHub creates a complete copy (fork) of the project under your account (we need a copy because we don't have the permissions required to directly edit the original project).
+We mentioned that when you click on the pencil icon to edit the document, GitHub creates a complete copy (fork) of the project under your account: we need a copy because we don't have the permissions required to directly edit the original project.

-What we didn't cover is that clicking on this icon also creates what Git calls a new branch.
+What we didn't cover is that clicking on this icon also creates what Git calls a **new branch**.

 The ability to create branches is one of the most powerful features of Git: Branches are essentially self-contained copies of the project code.